xct/xc/README.md

 # xc

 Netcat like reverse shell for Linux & Windows.
-This is still experimental so pull requests are welcome :)
+This is still experimental - pull requests are welcome :)

 ## Features